MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

   - ai-seo-date:01/25/2024
 ---

-# View sales related insights in Microsoft Teams meeting recap
+# View sales insights in Microsoft Teams meeting recap

-Microsoft Copilot for Sales includes all the capabilities within Copilot for Microsoft 365 to provide users with valuable insight to help support customer engagements.
-The combined Copilot experience within products like Microsoft Teams really help support sellers with the power of Copilot in Teams and the Copilot for Sales role specific capabilities in a seamless 'better together' design.
-The experience shows summarized meeting insights, generated meeting recaps, and much more to enable sellers to grow customer relationships and close deals.
+Microsoft Copilot for Sales includes all the capabilities within Copilot for Microsoft 365 to provide users with valuable insights to help you support customer engagements.
+The combined Copilot experience in products like Microsoft Teams helps helps you with the power of Copilot in Teams and the Copilot for Sales role specific capabilities in a seamless 'better together' design.
+The experience shows summarized meeting insights, generated meeting recaps, and much more to enable you to grow customer relationships and close deals.

 ## License requirements